Connecting Research to Practice

 Evaluating Effects of CAP Tulsa's Two-Generation Program

-This first policy brief, in a series of three, provides information on the effects of CAP Tulsa's two-generation approach that pairs Head Start services for children with career pathway training for parents.
+This first policy brief, in a series of three from Ascend at the Aspen Institute, provides information on the effects of CAP Tulsa's two-generation approach that pairs Head Start services for children with career pathway training for parents.
 The study provides strong evidence that pairing high-quality Head Start services with job training for parents produces positive outcomes for parents and children beyond the benefits of Head Start alone.

 Read the full study here.

 The CAP Family Life Study is a multi-year evaluation funded by the Health Profession Opportunities Grant, the Health Profession Opportunities – University Partners Grant, and the Kellogg Foundation.
 The team, led by Dr. Christopher King at the Ray Marshall Center at the University of Texas–Austin and Dr. P. Lindsay Chase-Lansdale at the Institute for Policy Research at Northwestern University, is evaluating the CareerAdvance® program from an implementation and outcomes perspective.
 Dr. Hirokazu Yoshikawa of New York University and Dr. Jeanne Brooks-Gunn at Columbia serve as consultants to the project.
 Click below to download the reports from this study

 In partnership with researchers from the Center on Research on Children in the US (CROCUS) , Georgetown University

 A Georgetown University study found that low-income children participating in CAP Tulsa’s Head Start-funded early childhood education program scored higher on state math tests.
 They were also significantly less likely to repeat a grade or be chronically absent from school.
 In addition, overall positive effects from the program persist into middle school.

 Key elements contributing to the program’s success include: